sindrsli/code_sample/README.md

-The code sample is the analysis algorithm I used during my work on PSR J1720-0533 using the Fermi-LAT analysis tools.
+The code sample is the analysis algorithm I made during my Master's thesis work on PSR J1720-0534 using the Fermi-LAT science tools.
+For more information see https://hdl.handle.net/11250/3073819, especially Chap.
+3, Chap.
+4.1 and Appendix A.